Home » Global Health Nurse in Residence Program

 The Global Health Nurse in Residence Program promotes the profession of nursing and the nursing model of care as a primary means to improve the health and well-being of vulnerable populations in resource-limited settings around the globe.

 The Global Health Nurse in Residence (NiR) Program focuses on promoting nursing education, service, and capacity-building.
 Currently, the program operates within communities in the Central Province of Kenya and is administered by the Vanderbilt Institute for Global Health (VIGH).
-In this inaugural year, the program is open to U.S. applicants, though expansion to Kenyan nurses is anticipated in the future.
+Currently, the program is open to U.S. applicants, though expansion to Kenyan nurses may occur in the future.

 The program provides the opportunity for licensed nursing professionals affiliated with Vanderbilt University to serve, train, network and collaborate with Kenyan nurses and other health care workers for up to 12 weeks in the Central Province of Kenya with the goals of improving health and well-being of local populations while enhancing the knowledge, education and skills of Kenyan nurses.